Spidoug/Kinect-Xbox-360-Remold/README.md

 - graphical-installable Debian package recipe/output and RPM package recipe;
 - cross-platform architecture, build, installation, runtime and release documentation.

-The repository contains **no split/obsolete SynKinect application executables**.
-The V1 application source is the unified SynKinect Studio only.

 ## Repository layout

 The SynKinect Studio application icon is stored as `applications/processing/SynKinectStudio/data/synkinect-studio-icon.png` and mirrored into the runtime binary folders.